An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Virtual network rules enable Azure SQL Database to only accept communications that are sent from selected subnets inside a virtual network.

-Controlling access with firewall rules does not apply to a SQL Managed Instance.
-For more information about the networking configuration needed, see connecting to a SQL Managed Instance.
+Controlling access with firewall rules does not apply to SQL Managed Instance.
+For more information about the networking configuration needed, see Connecting to a managed instance

 Managing databases and servers within Azure is controlled by your portal user account's role assignments.
-For more information on this article, see Role-based access control in Azure portal.
+For more information on this article, see Role-based access control in the Azure portal.

 Authentication is the process of proving the user is who they claim to be.
 Azure SQL Database and SQL Managed Instance support two types of authentication:

-SQL database authentication refers to the authentication of a user when connecting to Azure SQL Database or Azure SQL Managed Instance using username and password.
+SQL authentication refers to the authentication of a user when connecting to Azure SQL Database or Azure SQL Managed Instance using username and password.
 A server admin login with a username and password must be specified when the server is being created.
 Using these credentials, a server admin can authenticate to any database on that server or instance as the database owner.
 After that, additional SQL logins and users can be created by the server admin, which enable users to connect using username and password.

 Azure Active Directory authentication: